 Existing PubMatic clients may opt to move from the P100 to the P16 model.
 Existing deals will be mapped manually to the new priority levels.

 Within the P16 model, each offer type has an available range of priorities available to apply.
 This sets higher priority for some types of deals over others for a publisher’s inventory.
-For example, PMP-G deals have a higher priority than RTB.
+For example, PMP-GUARANTEED deals have a higher priority than RTB.
 It is important to understand the hierarchy of how each is considered when applying Rules and Priorities.
 The following are listed from lowest priority to highest.

-Open RTB (Real Time Bidding) is an auction-based open market that enables the buying and selling of online ad impressions through instantaneous auctions, facilitated by ad exchanges or Demand and a Supply Side Platforms (DSP & SSP).
+Open RTB (Real Time Bidding) is an auction-based open market that enables the buying and selling of online ad impressions through instantaneous auctions, facilitated by ad exchanges or Demand and Supply Side Platforms (DSP & SSP).

 ORTB = P8-16 (Default=P16)